CodeSolutions2/on_the_way_to_selfrespect/README.md

 Thus, "Victim belivers"/low self-respect/esteem people disrespect themselves and they disrespect others.
 Please learn about self-respect such that everyone can suceed in life together, and the world can be a less violent place.

-This memorization game is to help people to start to think about self-respect.
+This memorization game was made to help people to start to think about self-respect.

 [Completed working version] https://CodeSolutions2.github.io/on_the_way_to_selfrespect/index8.html